Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Introduction

-Our approach to answer the question is less than ideal, but arguably significantly cheaper and likely quicker.
-Specifically, we use transfer learning with sensitivity analysis to ``transfer'' knowledge from the existing 2020 experiment by \citet{aggarwal20232} while accounting for changes in context and voter demographics between 2020 and 2024.
-More formally, transfer learning uses the overlapping measurements about voters in 2020 and 2024 (e.g., gender, age group, party affiliation, voting history) to ``adjust'' for measurable differences between the two elections.
-We then use parameters from a sensitivity analysis to quantify any unmeasured differences between 2020 and 2024 (e.g., changes in electoral context) and propose an intuitive, data-driven procedure to calibrate/benchmark the magnitude of these parameters based on sample splitting and an idea from design sensitivity \citep{rosenbaum_designsens_2004,rosenbaum2020design}.
-For our data analysis, this calibration procedure assesses whether the unmeasured differences between 2020 and 2024 are larger compared to those between ``blue-collar'' states and non-blue-collar states in 2020; see Section \ref{sec:data_background} for details.
+We introduce a framework that relaxes the transportability assumption by combining transfer learning with sensitivity analysis and allowing for both measured and unmeasured differences between the populations.
+Specifically, transfer learning uses the overlapping measurements about voters in Georgia and \citet{aggarwal20232}'s experiment (e.g., gender, age group, race) to adjust for measurable differences between the two populations.
+Sensitivity analysis quantifies any unmeasured differences between populations (e.g., health insurance coverage, socioeconomic status, changes in electoral context) with interpretable sensitivity parameters.
+Crucially, we also propose a new, data-driven procedure to calibrate/benchmark the magnitude of sensitivity parameters based on sample splitting and design sensitivity \citep{rosenbaum_designsens_2004,rosenbaum2020design}.